EggBaconAndSpam/eggbaconandspam.github.io/_posts/2019-07-02-Implementing Type-On-Hover.md

   ```
   subExpressions :: Applicative f => (Expr s a -> f (Expr s a)) -> Expr s a -> f (Expr s a)
   ```
-  If you find the type of `subExpressions` (and in fact of any of combinators in `Control.Lens`) utterly unenlightening&mdash;you are not alone.
+  If you find the type of `subExpressions` (and in fact of any of the combinators in `Control.Lens`) utterly unenlightening&mdash;you are not alone.

   To digest the rest, first a reminder: if `expr` was produced by [Dhall.Parse]() we know that every subexpression is wrapped in a `Note` constructor telling us which part of the source code it came from.
 This means that the case expression considers the following two cases:
-  - Either `pos` is not contained in any of the subexpressions of `expr`; return the type of `expr`.
+  - Either `pos` is not contained in any of the subexpressions of `expr`.
+In this case we return the type of the entire expression `expr`.
   - Otherwise recurse with the corresponding subexpression.

 The last clause causes the following behaviour: